 Edible wedding favours are some of the best, and there’s an enormous variety to choose from.
 They can go with any theme and offer lots of fun for the bride or groom who loves to cook.
-Read on to see three DIY tutorials for our mini pie wedding favours.
+Read on to see some DIY tutorials for our mini pie wedding favours.

 Apple pies are a very popular dessert (particularly around the autumn/winter seasons) and that makes them a great choice as a wedding favour.
 Served with cream, ice-cream, custard, etc, they taste great too.

 Pecan pies are a sweet pie option and they’re are often made around the American Thanksgiving holiday.
 But they’re also popular around Christmas time.

 When it comes to packaging and presenting your pies, the materials you choose will depend on how you want your wedding to look.
 Our “Sweetie Pies” boxes, tied with Striped Cotton Baker’s Twine or ribbon, look fantastic for a rustic wedding; go retro with pretty paper or cellophane bags and wrappers; step into the garden with pretty picnic baskets; add some vintage or art deco glam with gold cylinder boxes; or keep it classic with a small plate or saucer.

 Think about shape and decoration.
 You can make your pies in any shape you want—classic circles, squares, love hearts—and then make them extra appealing with your decoration.
 Use edible embellishments like more fruit or nuts, for example, on top of choosing a pretty packaging/presentation option.
 Then use a small fork or place card to finish it off.